 Nuuk Ecological Research Operations (NERO) was founded in 2005 when the Danish Environmental Protection Agency decided to finance the establishment and operation of a low Arctic counterpart to Zackenberg Ecological Research Operations (ZERO) in Northeast Greenland.
 The monitoring component of NERO - Nuuk Basic - is very similar to ZERO's Zackenberg Basic which has been in operation since 1995.
 Their mutual aim is to study the effects of climate change in the Arctic.
 The two programmes are both part of the Greenland Ecosystem Monitoring (GEM) programme.
+In 2016 the GEM-programme has been expanded to include Arctic station at Disko Island as a GEM-site.

 Nuuk Basic is located in Kobbefjord/ Kangerluarssunguaq (64°07' N, 51°21' W) close to Nuuk in low Arctic West Greenland.
-The first monitoring season was in 2005 (MarineBasis) while the other sub-programmes (see below) were initiated in 2006, 2007 or 2008.
+The first monitoring season was in 2005 (MarineBasis) while the other sub-programmes (see below) were initiated in 2006, 2007 and 2008.